Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 (Overall, there are three metrics for evaluating the quality of a split; **Classification Error**, **Gini Index**, **Information theory and the entropy**.)

+(I wondered the reason why we try to minimize the weighted average of Gini Index or entropy.
+If the groups after the split are very mixed, it’s harder to classify.
+So we want to choose the feature and cut that gives us the lowest Gini index or entropy —
+that means the split made the groups as pure as possible.
+It’s kinda things so that each group mostly has one type to make the prediction easy.)